Niyousha-Gh/Guitar-Distortion-Pedal/README.md

 # Guitar-Distortion-Pedal
 This is a clone of the guvnor distortion pedal for electric guitar of Marshall company.
-It's been designed using Altium Designer, 5 volume potentiometers and the dual op-amp TL072 cp ic to boost the sound signal.
+It's been designed using Altium Designer, 5 volume potentiometers and the dual op-

+amp TL072 cp ic to boost the sound signal.

 <br/>
 <br/>